What Is Immunotherapy for Mesothelioma?

 Surgery and Immunotherapy

-Immunotherapy for mesothelioma can be used as an adjuvant or additional therapy after a patient has undergone mesothelioma surgery.
+Immunotherapy can be used as an additional therapy after a patient has undergone mesothelioma surgery.

-Immunotherapy after surgery reduces the risk of recurrence by enabling the body to recognize and fight off cancer cells that are trying to spread and grow.
+Mesothelioma immunotherapy after surgery reduces the risk of recurrence by enabling the body to recognize and fight off cancer cells that are trying grow back.

 A 2022 Baylor College of Medicine study found that treating pleural mesothelioma patients with immunotherapy ahead of surgery — specifically durvalumab plus tremelimumab — resulted in favorable clinical outcomes, including “a provocative signal in increased overall survival.”